iopt-team/iopt-landing/vulndb/ssrf-like-vuln-aka-callstranger.md

+---
+title: SSRF-like vulnerability detected a.k.a.
+CallStranger
+---
 The CallStranger vulnerability that is found in billions of UPNP devices can be used to exfiltrate data (even if you have proper DLP/border security means) or scan your network or even cause your network to participate in a DDoS attack.